Kirchberg, Luxembourg: Public transport

 Plans to provide Kirchberg with a more direct connection to national and international heavy rail links were realized in December 2017, with the opening of a funicular, on the southern edge of the plateau, in proximity to the European district, which provides access to a newly constructed station located in the bordering Pfaffenthal valley below.
-Connecting the funicular station, a new tram line was opened which, since September 2022, runs from its depot in northern Kirchberg, down Avenue J.F.K, across the Grand Duchess Charlotte Bridge, on to the old town in Ville Haute, before terminating in Bonnevoie via, the central station.
-When all stages are completed it will eventually run from Luxembourg Airport, to the new business district in Cloche d'Or in the south of the city.
+Connecting the funicular station, a new tram line was opened which, since March 2025, runs from Luxembourg Airport, via its depot in northern Kirchberg, down Avenue J.F.K, across the Grand Duchess Charlotte Bridge, and on to the old town in Ville Haute, before terminating in the Cloche d'Or business district in the south of the city via, the central station.

-In northern Kirchberg, between Luxexpo and the new tram depot, a major new transport hub with 10 bus quays, a tram stop and a five-storey car park was completed in May 2022.
+In northern Kirchberg, between Luxexpo and the new tram depot, a major new transport hub with 10 bus platforms, a tram stop and a five-storey car park was completed in May 2022.

-The National Mobility Plan 2035 details a possible further tram exension in Kirchberg that would split from the existing line at Luxexpo, serving the Kiem and upcoming Laangfur urban development, as well as the CJEU, before rejoining the existing line via Boulevard Konrad Adenauer.
+The National Mobility Plan 2035 details a possible further tram extension in Kirchberg that would split from the existing line at Luxexpo, serving the Kiem and upcoming Laangfur urban development, as well as the CJEU, before rejoining the existing line via Boulevard Konrad Adenauer.